dinsandra/git-extra/docs/git-fixup.md

 # git-fixup

-This tool is effectively an alias for `git commit --fixup`, and lessens to amount of typing necessary when working with a rebase flow.
+This tool is effectively an alias for `git commit --fixup`, and lessens the amount of typing necessary when working with a rebase flow.

 Alternatively it can be used in interactive mode by specifying the option `-i`.